gaolaowai/ElixirHTM/README.md

 ```

 ## Starting a pool
-1. Hit the local http server at port 4000
+1. Hit the local http server at port 4000, letting it know our input SDRs will be 100 bits long.
 ```
 curl http://localhost:4000/pool/start/100
 ```